LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK0XDX-IdentityScaffolding.md

 ---

-# How to Use Scaffolding
+<h1>How to Use Scaffolding</h1>

 **CS296N Web Development 2**

-## Contents
+<h2>Contents</h2>

 [TOC]
 ## Overview

+Identity is the ASP.NET package that provides authentication and authorization libraries for ASP.NET apps.
+It can be added to a project in one of three ways:

+- By selecting the option to include Identity when creating a new project.
+- Using the Visual Studio scaffolding feature to add it to an existing project.
+- By adding the NuGet package manually and editing project code to work with it.

+### Identity Option Selected for a New Project

 When you create a new ASP.NET MVC project and select the option to add *Individual Authorization* to the project, Visual Studio adds a library (a NuGet package), *AspNetCore.Identity.UI* (aka Identity UI), that contains views and all the code that goes with them for a large number of Identity related operations.
-This code is already compiled into a library, so you don't seen any source files in Visual Studio's Solution Explorer.
+This code is already compiled into a library, so you don't see any source files in Visual Studio's Solution Explorer.

 (See "Create a Web App with Authentication" in the References.)